 Our air monitoring services are UKAS accredited, conform to ISO/IEC17025:2005 and adhere to guidelines documented in HSG248 Asbestos: The analysts’ guide for sampling, analysis and clearance.

-All of our analysts have obtained BOHS proficiency modules P403 “Asbestos fibre counting” P404 “Air sampling for asbestos and MMMF and requirements for a Certificate of Reoccupation following clearance of asbestos” certificates and have undergone sufficient training and rigorous auditing to ensure their competence in carrying out the tasks.
+All our highly trained and certified analysts have obtained BOHS proficiency modules P403 “Asbestos fibre counting” P404 “Air sampling for asbestos and MMMF and requirements for a Certificate of Reoccupation following clearance of asbestos” certificates and have undergone training and rigorous auditing to ensure their competence in carrying out the tasks.

 To maintain our high standards and UKAS accreditation we are required to participate in Regular Inter-Laboratory Counting Exchange (RICE) which assesses the proficiency of laboratories counting asbestos fibres in the air.